-Have you ever taken a closer look at the materials we use to make our mallets and gong graters?
-In addition to wellness fleece and cork, the heads of our mallets and graters are primarily made from natural caoutchouc .
+Have you ever taken a closer look at the materials we use to make our mallets and friction mallets?
+Besides wellness fleece and cork, natural caoutchouc is primarily used in the heads of our mallets and friction mallets.
 Why?
 You can find out in this article.

 Where does natural caoutchouc come from?

-natural caoutchouc is obtained from the sap of certain trees and is characterized by its special elasticity.
-In most cases, natural caoutchouc comes from trees that are native to South America or South East Asia.
-The initially very liquid rubber milk is extracted from the bark, collected and then processed until a solid mass is formed.
-The resulting caoutchouc is then processed into a wide variety of products: Tires, rubber products and, above all, mallets and graters for gongs.
+Natural caoutchouc is extracted from the sap of certain trees and is known for its exceptional elasticity.
+In most cases, natural caoutchouc comes from trees native to South America or Southeast Asia.
+The initially very liquid caoutchouc milk is extracted from the bark, collected, and then processed until a solid mass is formed.
+The resulting caoutchouc is further processed into a wide variety of products: tires, rubber products, and especially mallets and friction mallets for gongs.

 1. exceptionally light material